ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/lcg.md

 <h3 id="m-9-a-2-c-0-x_0-1"><span class="math inline">\(M = 9\)</span>, <span class="math inline">\(A = 2\)</span>, <span class="math inline">\(C = 0\)</span>, <span class="math inline">\(X_{0} = 1\)</span></h3>
 <p>These parameters generate the following sequence of numbers:</p>
 <p><span class="math display">\[ 2, 4, 8, 7, 5, 1, 2, 4, 8, 7, 5, 1, 2, 4, 8, 7, 5, 1, 2, 4, \dots \]</span></p>
 <p>We can see that it repeats itself very quickly.
 This is of course due to the small modulus we choose.
 Furthermore we can see that it does not cover all the values in the interval <span class="math inline">\(\left(0, M\right)\)</span>.
 If we now choose a starting value that is any number in the sequence above, we will obtain the same sequence again.
-So let’s choose a value that has not occured yet.</p>
+So let’s choose a value that has not occurred yet.</p>
 <h3 id="m-9-a-2-c-0-x_0-3"><span class="math inline">\(M = 9\)</span>, <span class="math inline">\(A = 2\)</span>, <span class="math inline">\(C = 0\)</span>, <span class="math inline">\(X_{0} = 3\)</span></h3>
 <p>These parameters generate the following sequence of numbers:</p>
 <p><span class="math display">\[6, 3, 6, 3, 6, 3, 6, 3, 6, 3, 6, 3, 6, 3, 6, 3, 6, 3, 6, 3, \dots\]</span></p>